-PROPOSITION 30 - Passed by the voters on November 6, 2012, this measure increases taxes on earnings over \$250,000 for seven years and sales taxes by 1⁄4 cent for four years, to fund schools and guarantees public safety realignment funding.
+PROPOSITION 30 - The Schools and Local Public Safety Act of 2012, added Article XIII Section 36 to the California Constitution.
+Passed by the voters on November 6, 2012, this measure increases taxes on earnings over \$250,000 for seven years and sales taxes by 1⁄4 cent for four years, to fund schools and guarantees public safety realignment funding.